Bhimdatta: Society

 The indigenous people living here are the Rana-Tharus, but there are also people from other parts mostly from the hill districts Baitadi, Darchula and Dadeldhura.
 The festivals celebrated by the ethnic Tharu people are Holi and Maghi.
 Tharu people celebrate Maghi as New Year, while Hill People primarily celebrate Gora (commonly called Gaura Parba).
 Deepawali or Diwali or Tihar is a major festival which is celebrated with Laxmi Puja, Gai Puja, and Bhai Tika on their respective days.
 Dashain is also a major festival here.
 A small population from western Nepal, mainly Arghakhachi, Gulmi, Pyuthan, etc., have settled here (mostly in Bhasi), even before local people of the same region settled from the hills of Far-west Nepal.

 Services

-Bhimdatta is the business and educational hub of the Mahakali Zone.
-Since it is in close proximity to the border with India, Bhimdattaa plays a major role in trade in the region.
+Bhimdatta is the business and educational hub of the Sudurpaschim Province.
+Since it is in close proximity to the border with India, Bhimdatta plays a major role in trade in the region.
 Students from neighbouring districts come for education.
 Far-western University, which teaches diversified disciplines ranging from economics to the humanities to the sciences, is the only university in the city.
 People here are mainly occupied by agriculture as Nepal is an agrarian society.
 Business is another source of empowering the local economy, which is concentrated in the bazaar area of Bhimdatta.
 Government services are a significant part of the economy.
 Being comparatively closer to the major industrial areas of India, Mahendranagar could serve as a portal for industrial exchange between India and Nepal.